aws/aws-database-encryption-sdk-dynamodb/DynamoDbEncryption/README.md

 ### Code Organization

-DynamoDb Encryption is a project containing the following 'localServices':
+DynamoDb Encryption is a project containing the following Dafny 'localServices':
-- DynamoDbEncryption
-- DynamoDbItemEncryptor
-- StructuredEncryption
+- DynamoDbEncryption: A config-less entry point for shared structures and helper methods related to DDB Encryption.
+- DynamoDbItemEncryptor: A client responsible for the encryption and decryption of DDB Items (sans any DDB API call).
+- DynamoDbEncryptionTransforms: An internal interface responsible for appropriately adding encryption to DDB APIs.
+  A custom implementation adapts this interface to the AWS SDK for each target language.
+  This custom implementation exists in each `runtimes/<target_language>` directory.
+- StructuredEncryption: An internal interface responsible for encrypting and decrypting generic structured data.

-`runtimes` contains the implementation of this project in each supported target language.
+`runtimes` contains the implementation (generated and hand-written) of this project in each supported target language.

 Currently this project only supports Java.